lee-kode/training_notes/PSM-1.md

     * Develop and deliver at least one piece of functionality.
 * **Sprint backlog** - Tasks required for a user story.
 List of things to accomplish in the sprint.
 * **User stories** - describes requirements. comes from the customer's requirements.
 Prepared by the product owner.
+* **Daily Scrum** - 15 minutes.
+Dev team only.
+Three questions:
-* **Daily Scrum** - What was worked on yesterday.
-What is being worked on today and what impediments we have.
+  * What was worked on yesterday?
+  * What is being worked on today?
+  * what impediments do we have?
 * **Product increment** - The results of the sprint.
   * Scrum requires an Increment to be releasable.
 This is an Increment of product.
   * Many teams working on a single product are expected to deliver such an Increment.